Port of Seattle seeks to bring more tourists to state as coronavirus case counts climb

 The pandemic has brought the cruise industry to a near-total collapse.
 No cruise ships have docked in Seattle this year, nor will they.
 And the coronavirus has done what environmental activists could not: Citing adverse market conditions, the Port announced Tuesday it was halting plans to develop a new $200 million cruise ship berth near Pioneer Square.

-The travel sector’s coronavirus crisis, Peck said, “pales in comparison” to previous crises.
 Industry groups have contended the total economic losses due to declining travel from the pandemic are nine times greater than losses following the 9/11 terror attacks.

 The campaign is aimed in part at getting more people through the airport, where at one point, more than half of businesses had closed their doors.
 But it will also try to boost travel within the state, with messaging such as “Support your neighbors, help businesses get back on their feet” and “Rediscover Washington: explore your own backyard.”